-A separate vehicle access must be provided from the road carriageway to the proposed Lots 1, 2 and 3.
-Accesses must be located and constructed in accordance with the standards shown on standard drawings Standard Drawings TSD-R09-v2 Urban Roads Driveways, or as otherwise agreed by Council's Manager Infrastructure and Works.
+15.A separate vehicle access must be provided from the road carriageway to the proposed Lots 1, 2 and 3.
+Accesses must be located and constructed in accordance with the standards shown on standard drawings Standard Drawings TSD-R09-v2 Urban Roads Driveways, and be surfaced by a spray seal, asphalt, concrete, pavers or equivalent material to restrict abrasion from traffic and minimize entry of water to the pavement, or as otherwise agreed by Council's Manager Infrastructure and Works.